7641MSETBettafish/BettafishDecode/README.md

 # Bettafish Repository for the 2025-2026 Decode Season
 poggers
 please don't change gradle versions
-remeber to push your changes after each session
+remember to push your changes after each session
 do not edit the same file as someone else
 <br><br>